Hard-working McGriff returns to Hall of Fame ballot

 All that hard work paid off.

-McGriff, who played 19 major league seasons with the Blue Jays, Padres, Braves, Devil Rays, Cubs and Dodgers, is one of 33 players on the 2011 Baseball Writers' Association of America ballot for the Class of 2011 at the National Baseball Hall of Fame and Museum.
-McGriff returns to the ballot after receiving 21.5 percent of his vote in his debut in 2010.
+McGriff, who played 19 major league seasons with the Blue Jays, Padres, Braves, Devil Rays, Cubs and Dodgers, is one of 37 players on the 2013 Baseball Writers’ Association of America ballot for the Class of 2013 at the National Baseball Hall of Fame and Museum.
+McGriff returns to the ballot for the fourth time after receiving 23.9 percent of the vote in 2012.

 BBWAA members who have at least 10 years of tenure with the organization can vote in the election, and the results will be announced Jan.
-5. Any candidate who receives at least 75 percent of all BBWAA votes cast will be enshrined in the Hall of Fame as part of the Class of 2011.
-The Induction Ceremony will be held July 24 in Cooperstown.
+9. Any candidate who receives votes on at least 75 percent of all BBWAA ballots cast will be enshrined in the Hall of Fame as part of the Class of 2013.
+The Induction Ceremony will be held July 28 in Cooperstown.

 Born on Oct.
 31, 1963 in Tampa, Fla., the tall, lanky McGriff – nicknamed the “Crime Dog” in honor of his surname’s similarity to the children’s character “McGruff” – was drafted in the ninth round of the 1981 amateur draft by the New York Yankees.
 The following year he was traded to the Blue Jays and began playing full-time at the major league level in 1987.

 In his second full season, he hit 34 homers, the first of seven consecutive seasons with 30 or more, a feat he accomplished 10 times.
 The following season he finished sixth in MVP voting and took home his first of three Silver Slugger Awards at first base.
 His 36 home runs led the league.

 “When he comes up, we hold our breath,” said then-Rangers manager Bobby Valentine.